jpsimen/tide/README.md

 tide = TIDE()
 tide.evaluate(datasets.COCO(), datasets.COCOResult('path/to/your/results/file'), mode=TIDE.BOX) # Use TIDE.MASK for masks
-tide.summarize()  # Summarize the results as tables in the console tide.plot()       # Show a summary figure.
-Specify a folder and it'll output a png to that folder.
+tide.summarize()  # Summarize the results as tables in the console.
 ```

 This prints evaluation summary tables to the console: